s1sun/Coding_Challenge/README.md

 2. The second value: 4 bytes, representing intensity.

 I used the command "format-hex sixtysix.C" in Windows PowerShell and found the following:
 - The file starts with "1F 8B", which is the magic number for gzip compressed files.
-- This indicates that the data is compressed using gzip
+This indicates that the data is compressed using gzip

-Before dealing with binary files, the "sixtysix.C" will be first analyzed by decompressed using python script.
+Before dealing with binary files, the "sixtysix.C" will be first analyzed by decompressing it using the floowing python script:
 ```
 import gzip
-import binascii

 # load binary data from sixtysix_C file
 binary_file_C = 'sixtysix/sixtysix.C'